Kenny McEvoy: Tottenham Hotspur

-McEvoy was born in Waterford, County Waterford.
+McEvoy was born in Waterford, County Waterford, where he played at the under-21 level with Villa FC.
 He joined the Tottenham Hotspur academy in July 2011.
 Since joining the Tottenham Academy, McEvoy quickly make an impact for the team, where he played for the under-18 team and scored eight goals in twenty-two appearances in the 2011–12 season.

 In the middle of the 2012–13 season, McEvoy was promoted to the under-21 team and first featured for the reserve team when he appeared as an unused substitute against Liverpool U23 on 11 February 2013.
 He then made his Tottenham Reserve debut against Arsenal U21 on 23 February 2013, setting up one of the goals, in a 4–2 win.
 His first goal came on 11 March 2013, in a 4–0 win over West Bromwich Albion Reserve.
 At the end of the 2012–13 season, McEvoy went on to make eleven appearances and scored three times.

 In the 2013–14 season, McEvoy continued to feature for the under-21 team and scored his first goal of the season, in a 1–1 draw against Leicester City U23 on 21 October 2013.
 In November 2013, McEvoy was called up by the first team for the first time ahead of the UEFA Europa League match against Tromsø in Norway, but was used as an unused substitute.
 Following this, McEvoy scored two goals in the next two matches on 13 December 2013 and 14 January 2013 against Fulham U23 and Newcastle United U23.
 Then, in February 2014, McEvoy was featured again in the first team, where he was once again as an unused substitute in a UEFA Europa League match against Dnipro Dnipropetrovsk on 20 February 2014.
 As the 2013–14 season progressed, he went on to make eighteen appearances and scoring five times.

 After being recalled by his parent club on 11 November 2014, whilst on loan at Peterborough United, McEvoy returned to the club's reserve team, where he started the whole game, in a 2–0 win over Fulham U23.
 Shortly being recalled once again by his parent club, whilst at Colchester United, McEvoy scored on his return for the club's reserve team, in a 1–1 draw against Manchester United U23 on 3 March 2015.
 He scored again for the team, several weeks later on 23 March 2015, in a 3–1 loss against Leicester City U23.
 Having spent the whole season on loan in the 2014–15 season, McEvoy went on to score two goals in ten appearances.
 For his performance, McEvoy signed an 18-month contract.

 In the 2015–16 season, McEvoy went on to make five appearances and scoring three times for the reserve team, including a brace against Leicester City U23 on 21 September 2015.
 He also scored against Manchester City U21 on 14 August 2015.